cjmccaskill/next-ecom-project/README.md

 ## Project Description

-For this project, I am building out an ecommerce site (Exotic Auto Collection) using Next.js(front-end) and Contentful(API).
+For this project, I am building out an ecommerce site (Exotic Auto Collection) using Next.js(front-end) and Sanity(API).
 The idea behind the project is to build a site for sell high end hard to find luxury/exotic vehicles.
 The site will have multiple pages for showcasing current inventory and coming soon vehicles for sale.
 Along with contact page for more details on a certain vehicle.

 ## API